nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 <img src = desktopCurrentConfig.png
     alt = "your current configuration (Screenshot)">

-8. You can now review other parameters of your wallet configuration, then continue.<br/><br/>
+8. You can now review the other parameters of your wallet configuration, then continue.<br/><br/>

 <img src = desktopReviewWallet.png
     alt = "Review collaborative wallet (Screenshot)">